 Processing Fees – When you make a rent payment using your credit card, the card issuer company or bank will charge a transaction or processing fee for the service.
 The fee can be anywhere between 1 and 5%, so you will have to pay a high processing fee if your rent payment is high.

 Interest – Credit cards charge a high interest rate.
-If you do not pay your card bill on time, a high interest will be charged on your outstanding dues and will keep adding up over time.
+If you do not pay your card bill on time, a high interest rate will be charged on your outstanding dues, which will keep increasing over time.
 When you pay rent with your credit card, make sure you are well-equipped to clear your credit card dues on time.

-All of these factors are vital to take care of because if you are not careful with paying rent with a credit card, your credit score can take a hit, and you may end up paying a high amount of interest.
-Only use your credit card for paying rent when you are confident about paying off your bills on time.
+All of these factors are vital to take care of because you need to be careful when paying rent with a credit card to avoid your credit score taking a hit, and you may end up paying a high amount of interest.
+Only use your credit card to pay rent when you are confident about paying off your bills on time.

 Pros of Paying Rent via Credit Card

 There are several benefits of making your rent payments through a credit card.
 For some people who have to pay their rent on a date before they receive their salary, it is a great option.
-You can also earn several benefits and reward points that come with using your credit card.
+You can also earn several benefits and reward points from using your credit card.

 Benefits & Reward Points – Almost every card offers certain advantages and reward points when you spend money with it.
 You can earn reward points by making your rent payment with the card, and these points can be redeemed as cashback for flight/hotel bookings, purchasing products, gift vouchers, etc. Some card issuers also have exclusive offers for rent payments with credit cards, and you can reap their benefits.